FuelLabs/fuel-docs/src/fuel-toolchain.md

 # The Fuel Toolchain

-The full stack of tools designed and blessed by FuelLabs for enabling/assisting the Fuel application development experience.
+The full stack of tools designed and blessed by Fuel Labs for enabling/assisting the Fuel application development experience.

 Tooling Overview:
 - `fuel-core`: The Fuel VM node client.